SQream/sqream_docs/getting_started/hardware_guide.rst

 A SQream Cluster
 ============================

 SQream recommends rackmount servers by server manufacturers Dell, Lenovo, HP, Cisco, Supermicro, IBM, and others.

 A typical SQream cluster includes one or more nodes, consisting of

-* Two-socket enterprise processors, like the Intel® Xeon® Gold processor family or an IBM® POWER9 processors, providing the high performance required for compute-bound database workloads.
+* Two-socket enterprise processors, like the Intel® Xeon® Gold processor family or an IBM® POWER9 processor, provide the high performance required for compute-bound database workloads.

    ::